by Billy Gard

 From this we get the just chromatic scale as shown in green on my Index of Intervals.
-This pattern of commatic inflection provides the maximum number of just fifths and thirds.
-If instead of adding a full comma every fourth note, you are to smooth the transition by adding a quarter comma every single note, the result would be something called meantone temperament, an alternate keyboard tuning that favors perfectly tuned major thirds at the expense of slighly flatted fifths - popular back in the Baroque period.
+This pattern of commatic inflection provides the maximum number of just 5ths and 3rds.
+If instead of adding a full comma every fourth note, you are to smooth the transition by adding a quarter comma every single note, the result would be something called meantone temperament, an alternate keyboard tuning that favors perfectly tuned major 3rds at the expense of slightly flatted 5ths - popular back in the Baroque period.

 In closing, let's now look at what is often called the “turned chord” by barbershop quartets who use it before a song with a dominant chord pickup.
 Compare this chord DGBF in equal temperament: